In case you didn’t know, For the month of February I made the conscious choice to quit sugar in my diet for the full 28 days.

 I do my utmost best to listen to my ‘inner voice’, and something deep down inside was telling me I needed to do this.
 So I decided to go ahead and take the plunge!
 It’s been one of the most challenging things I’ve done for a long time.

 The idea first popped into my head in the middle of January.
 I thought about it for a week or so and decided to take the plunge.
 I have some friends who don’t have sugar as part of their diet and for them this is something easy.
-However, for someone like me, who has practically lived off sugar for an entire lifetime, this was more than a simple challenge.
+However, for someone like me, who has practically lived off sugar for an entire life time, to quit sugar was more than a simple challenge.

-Amit, why not just eat what you want and be happy?
+Amit, why quit sugar?
+Just eat what you want and be happy?

 One of my colleagues at my radio station asked me this and he is onto a good point.
 What is the point in doing all this kind of stuff?
 Why the fasting and why the no sugar challenge?
 Why not just eat what I want and enjoy life?